ssharpe42/VNLQAC/query_completion/README.md

-# Personalized Query Completion
+# Image Query Completion

-This repo contains code for building an LSTM LM for personalized query auto-completion.
-The model along with experimental results and baselines are described in our 2018 ACL paper, currently available on arXiv. https://arxiv.org/pdf/1804.09661.pdf
+This repo contains code for building an LSTM LM for query auto-completion with image as context.

-Train a model using
+Train a query model with ReferIt captions using

-`
-python code/trainer.py
+python query_completion/code/trainer.py
 `
 Set hyperparameters following the format in `default_params.json`.